Grand Seiko SLGH005 White Birch Hands-On Review

 Getting into the case detailing, it is as high quality as you’d come to expect from Grand Seiko.
 The case has a combination of Zaratsu polishing and brushed surfaces that come together beautifully.
 For example, the top portion of the bezel is brushed, surrounded by a polished sloped portion.
 Likewise, the lugs are brushed on top, with chamfered polished edges on the inside, outside, and top.
 The screw down crown is adorned with Grand Seiko’s logo and polished as well.
 And perhaps most impressive, the caseback case and lugs are completely polished.
 These little details take the White Birch from an everyday sports watch to something that can easily be worn on the fanciest of occasions (though perhaps on a leather strap).

 Unlike the case, the bracelet has very little polishing.
 The whole topside of the three-link bracelet is brushed, with the inner link having an etched line on each side (near the outside).
 The sides of the outer links on the bracelet are they only polished areas.
 This actually stands in contrast to the the sides of the case which are brushed.
 The brushed bracelet definitely gives the SLGH005 more casual look and feel, but if you swapped it for a black leather strap, you could definitely dress up the watch.
 The bracelet starts at 22mm in diameter at the lugs and tapers to 20mm at the clasp.
 I would have preferred a couple more millimeters of taper.
 I always prefer a 4mm taper to 2mm.
 But the bracelet doesn’t look bad, and is very comfortable on the wrist.
-For those asking, there is no microadjustment, and the bracelet is size through a screw system (which I prefer).
+For those asking, there is no microadjustment, and the bracelet is sized through a screw system (which I prefer).
 The buckle is adorned with Grand Seiko’s GS logo and I like it for its simplicity and unobtrusiveness.

 The most spectacular portion of the White Birch is, obviously, the White Birch dial.
 The silver dial may not be exactly white, but it is close enough that it doesn’t bother me.
 And the dial does truly look like the bark pattern on a white birch tree.
 The different depths of the shimmering dial give it the random feel of nature without the dial actually being unique from other White Birch pieces.
 There is just so much detail in the dial, it’s hard to take your eye off of it when its on your wrist.
 And, with metallic hands and indexes, the dial texture remains the focal point of the overall dial.
 I do, however, like the dark blue second hand.
 Even with the incredibly intricate White Birch dial, the watch feels rather restrained.
 And the blue seconds hand adds just a little bit of added character that I like.